MAJOR SHIFTS IN INTERIOR DESIGN & COLOR

 We are entering into a new era of self expression which translates into more uniqueness, more stuff, and more decoration - enter: maximalism.

 As you probably guessed, maximalism is the opposite of minimalism.
 In interior design language that means there is more mass in the form of color, pattern, lines and other architectural details.
-This change in 'heaviness or decoration' is because people are ready to look different than their neighbors instead of cookie cutter or predictable.
+This change in 'heaviness or decoration' is because people are ready to look different than their neighbors instead of their homes looking cookie cutter or predictable.
 This also means they're going for spaces that are much more layered, detailed, decorated and expressive.
 Think about the design styles from the Victorian age or the fluffy hair of the 1980's.
-Interior design trends seem to go from one end of the spectrum to the other until they find the perfect balance (like some people I know - lol).
+Interior design trends seem to go from one end of the spectrum to the other until they find the perfect balance.

 Recently while shopping at Home Goods, a lady close by made a remark in frustration about her 'boring all gray home'.
 She stated that she didn't understand why her home wasn't supporting her when she followed all the design rules from a famous designer.
 I told her I hear this all the time, gave her my business card, looked at her photos on her phone, asked her a few questions and then gave a few tips to help her add her own personality to the space.

 So, I'll tell you the same thing I told her (but realize I don't have my eye on your room & I can't mind read) - if you’re looking to add more interest to make your house a home, I recommend playing with different textures, mixing prints, and introducing bold color little by little.
-Warm paint colors from nature using blue and green are also a big trend right now (see blue kitchen render below I recently designed), as well as wall-papered anything and don't forget the return of bold decorative wall and floor tiles in the kitchen and bath.
+Classic blue and white is a big trend right now (see kitchen room render above that I recently designed), as well as wall-papered anything and don't forget the return of bold decorative wall and floor tiles in the kitchen and bath.
 Yes, I'm a big fan!
 And yes, we will all want to rip them out in 15 years!
 So consider your options wisely.

 Shift 2: From Cool Colors to Warm - aka: Brown in Back!